JohnTwenty/Projects/Derelict/Editor/docs/SRD.md

 - Unselect: cancel ghosting, return to selection mode.
 - File operations via modals (New, Load, Save, Play).
 - Confirming **New** clears the board and resets the mission name to "Unnamed Mission".
+ - When loading a mission file that contains a `rules` section (from a saved game), the extra data is ignored.
 - Renderer updates after each change to BoardState.

 ## 5. Non-Functional Requirements